tdonker/event-typology/README.md

 * Examples of things that happen that might **not** be suitable to model as Domain Events:
     1. Something **technical** (a ButtonClicked, ExceptionThrown etc) happened that we want to record or handle, but it is not described in the ubiquitous language of our domain.
     2. Something that happened **outside of our bounded context**.
 This could a Domain Event in another system or a different bounded context.
 [What are Domain Events?
 Mattias Holmqvist 2020](https://web.archive.org/web/20221201162409/https://serialized.io/ddd/domain-event/)
+* The terminology that is used for the aggregate’s name, its data members, its actions, and its **domain events** all should be formulated in the **bounded context’s ubiquitous language**.
+[Learning Domain-Driven Design.
+Aligning Software Architecture and Business Strategy (by Vlad Khononv 2021) p134](https://www.oreilly.com/library/view/learning-domain-driven-design/9781098100124/)
+*

 ___